zwettemaan/CRDT_UXP/README_CRDT.md

 ### Protect your code (somewhat like JSXBIN)

-Need to install License Manager and register for a developer account.
+Need to install PluginInstaller and register for a developer account.

 Add a few files and folders to your script.

-Package your script using the License Manager, and distribute the resulting .tpkg file (download, email, store.tgrg.net).
+Package your script using the PluginInstaller, and distribute the resulting .tpkg file (download, email, store.tgrg.net).

-The end-user needs to install License Manager and import the .tpkg file.
+The end-user needs to install PluginInstaller and import the .tpkg file.

 User can then install/remove the software.